1/29/2025

 Chief Financial Officer

-Our core charge offs this quarter was like five basis points.
-So we're not seeing a whole lot of charge off activity outside of the consumer book.
-So call it, you know, five to ten basis points here in the near term.
-And then provisioning levels should still be relatively modest.
-Because if you think of the biggest drivers of balance sheet growth, probably the largest incremental volume is coming from mortgage warehouse and the reserve burden on that business is very, very low.
+Our core charge-offs this quarter was like five basis points.
+So we're not seeing a whole lot of charge-off activity outside of the consumer book.
+So call it five to 10 basis points here in the near term.
+And then provisioning levels should still be relatively modest because if you think of the biggest drivers of balance sheet growth, probably the largest incremental volume is coming from mortgage warehouse.
+And the reserve burden on that business is very, very low.
 I think we're modeling like 15 basis points, which is arguably still too high.
-So it's what a similar level of reserve coverage is the life from a finance book had.
-So, you know, probably maybe a million a quarter of provision.
-Covered charge offs and covered some incremental growth.
+But a similar level of reserve coverage as the life room and finance book had.

 speaker